Abusive U.S. Long-Term Care Corporations

-Long-Term Care - A variety of services that includes medical and non-medical care to people who have a chronic illness or disability.
+Long-Term Care includes a variety of services that includes medical and non-medical care to people who have a chronic illness or disability.
 Long-term care helps meet health or personal needs.
 Most long-term care is to assist people with support services such as activities of daily living like dressing, bathing, and using the bathroom.
 Long-term care can be provided at home, in the community, in assisted living or in nursing homes.
 It is important to remember that you may need long-term care at any age.

 The majority of those who work in long-term care are paraprofessionals.
 After informal caregivers, paraprofessionals are the most essential workers in this industry, helping seniors and younger people who experience forms of disabilities to maintain a level of function and quality of life.
 As with informal caregivers, the vast majority of long-term care workers are women.